wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     Artefacts published to Maven Central must carry `.asc` (GPG) signatures per Maven Central policy; the consumer-facing verification steps belong in the product's install guide, not buried in the pipeline.
 The target shape for any release pipeline: a signed `.asc` (or sigstore equivalent) for every artefact, SHA-256 checksums in the release notes, and container images signed with cosign before push.

-    When you verify an inbound HMAC or compare a signature, use a constant-time comparison — `MessageDigest.isEqual(byte[], byte[])`.
+    When you verify an inbound HMAC or compare a signature, use a constant-time comparison: `MessageDigest.isEqual(byte[], byte[])`.
 Do not use `Arrays.equals`, which short-circuits on the first differing byte and leaks timing in older JDKs.

 === "Go stack"